Mahmoud-Arafaa/NLP/README.md

-1- sentiment classification : how to perform text classification using a machine learning classification model and and word Embeddings.
+1- sentiment classification : perform text classification using a machine learning classification model and and word Embeddings.

 Dataset: Airlines reviews from annotated tweets.
 Tweets sentiment are divided to positive ,neutral and